BITSS/ACRE/book/docs/03-assess.md

           |-------------|-------|------------------------|------------|
           | ...         | ...   | ...                    | ...        |
           |-------------|-------|------------------------|------------|
-Record all this information in a [assessment tool](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1384504774&range=A1).
-You will be asked to provide this information in the [assessment and improvement survey](ADD LINK).
+Record all this information in the  [assessment tool](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1384504774&range=A1).
+You will be asked to provide this information in the[assessment and improvement survey](ADD LINK).

 ### Reproducibility dimensions at the paper level

 In addition to an output-specific assessment of computational reproducibility, there are several practices that facilitate the overall computational reproducibility of the paper.
-This practices are described in detail in the improvement chapter.
-In this section of assessment it is only requiere for students to verify that the original reproduction package made use of any of the following:
+These practices are described in detail in the Improvement chapter.
+In this section of assessment it is only required that you verify that the original reproduction package made use of any of the following:

 - version control
 - dynamic document
-- translate to open source
+- translate to open source software
 - file organization
-- computing capsule
+- computing capsule (e.g. CodeOcean, Binder, etc.)

-Congragtulations! you have now completed the assessment stage.
-You just provided a concrete building block of knowledge to better understand the state or reproducibility in Economics.
+Congratulations!
+You have now completed the Assessment stage.
+You just provided a concrete building block of knowledge to better understand the state of reproducibility in Economics.

-Please continue to the [next section](#improvements) where you can now help to improve it!
+Please continue to the [next section](#improvements) where you can help to improve it!